Varman dynasty (Bengal): Samalavarman

 Samalavarman, another son of Jatavarman, was the next king.
 His name figures prominently in the genealogical accounts of the Vaidik Brahmins, who are said to have migrated to Bengal from Madhyadesha during his reign.
-There was matrimonial relation between the Varmans and the Lankan King Vijayabahu I; in all probability Trailokyasundari, daughter of Samalavarman, was married to the Lankan king.
+There was matrimonial relation between the Varmans and the Lankan king Vijayabahu I; in all probability Trailokyasundari, daughter of Samalavarman, was married to the Lankan king.

-Besides Bhojavarman, King Samalavarman had another son named Udayin, who is said to be a great warrior, whom none could approach in the battlefield.
+Besides Bhojavarman, king Samalavarman had another son named Udayin, who is said to be a great warrior, whom none could approach in the battlefield.

 Decline

-Bhoja Varman, son of Samalavarman was the last independent ruler of Varman Dynasty and the Belava plate was issued in his fifth regnal year from the jayaskandhavara situated at Bikramapura.
-He was defeated by Vijaysena of Sena Dynasty and rule of Varmans over southeast Bengal came to an end.
+Bhoja Varman, son of Samalavarman was the last independent ruler of Varman dynasty and the Belava plate was issued in his fifth regnal year from the jayaskandhavara situated at Bikramapura.
+He was defeated by Vijaysena of Sena dynasty and rule of Varmans over southeast Bengal came to an end.

 Culture

 Religion

-The Varmans were followers of Vaishnava.
-They centralise the worship of Vishnu and Shiva, and held hostility towards Buddhism.
+The Varmans were Hindus and followers of Vaishnavism.
+They centralised the worship of Vishnu and also Shiva, but held hostility towards Buddhism.